 positve message about mental health

 Current Treatment Landscape

 Schizophrenia is typically treated with a combination of medication and therapy.
 Antipsychotic medications are the mainstay of treatment, helping to manage symptoms like hallucinations and delusions.
 Therapies, such as cognitive behavioural therapy (CBT), can equip individuals with coping mechanisms and improve social skills.
-However, finding the right medication and therapy approach can be a process of trial and error, and some people experience side effects from medications.
+However, finding the right medication and therapy approach can be an extremely long process of trial and error, and some people experience severe side effects from medications.
+People with treatment resistant schizophrenia will have trialled at least 2 antipsychotics before being trialled on clozapine and may experience multiple hospitalisations due to inadequate or inappropriate treatments.

+positve message about mental health